 In 2003, he drew a match that was held in Azerbaijan, dubbed the “Match of Champions”, with Iranian GM Ehsan Ghaem Maghami with a score of 3-3.

-Mamedyarov's FIDE ratings as of 1 May 2014 are:
+His FIDE ratings as of 1 August 2014 are:

 Mamedyarov’s father taught him how to play chess in the summer of 1993 and in that year he commenced attendance at chess school in Sumgayit where his first chess trainer was Valide Bayramova.
 Shakhriyar has two sisters, Zeinab Mamedjarova and Turkan Mamedjarova, who are both WGMs.
 Hobbies include football, bowling, music, ping-pong, horse-riding.